latk052024latk1/Library/README.md

-# Filmbase
+# Library
 A web application that represents a database of stuff, related to iterature, allows users to search for books and authors, leave reviews, and access an admin dashboard for managing content.

 ## Features

 - User authentication
-- Movie/series search
+- Books/authors search
 - User reviews
 - Admin dashboard for CRUD tasks